clingen-data-model/allele/source/allele/implementation/value_set_list/ancillary_transcript_region_type.md

 usage: core
 ---

-Controlled vocabulary terms used to describe a single effected transcript feature.
-Currently constraint to be a child of [transcript_region](http://www.sequenceontology.org/browser/current_svn/term/SO:0000833) within the Sequence Ontology.
-These values can be experimentally discovered or derived with annotation tools such as [VAT](http://www.yandell-lab.org/software/vaast.html) or [SnpEff](http://snpeff.sourceforge.net/) as well as tools which operate on [GFF3 files](http://www.sequenceontology.org/resources/gff3.html)

 Scope and Usage
 ---------------

-We have curated a list of [primary](primary_transcript_region_type.html) Sequence Ontology terms to be used when annotating regionType.
-Use of this list allow grouping of regions at a higher level, enriching the ability to preform logic and algorithm based operation across larger groups of region types.

-Additionally, we allow the use of an ancillary type which can be used to clarify and add depth to the primary type observed.
-This type also allows a single annotation using a term not included in the primary list.
+ancillaryRegionType allows for the use of additional region types which can be used to clarify and add depth to the [primary-transcript-region-type](primary-transcript-region-type.html).
+Additionally, this type allows a single annotation using a term not included in the primary list.

-ancillaryRegionType List
+ancillaryRegionType:
 ------------------------

-In cases where additional, clarifying or terms not found in the [primary-transcript-region-type](primary_transcript_region_type.html) are needed a child of [transcript_region]( http://www.sequenceontology.org/browser/current_svn/term/SO:0000833) may be used.
-Additionally, terms can be submitted for review via the sequence ontology [request a term]( http://sourceforge.net/p/song/term-tracker/).
+This type is currently constraint to be a child of [transcript_region](http://www.sequenceontology.org/browser/current_svn/term/SO:0000833) within the Sequence Ontology.
+Accurate annotation of ancillary-transcript-region-type will not contain terms found in primary-transcript-region-type.

 Examples:
 --------